Kurobaka67/GameDb/README.md

 "npm run lint": Executes the lint checks.
 "npm run test:unit": Runs the tests.
 ```

-### Structure
-Sakai consists of 2 main parts; the application layout and the resources. **App.vue** inside src folder is the main component containing the template for the base layout whereas required resources such as SASS structure for the layout are placed inside the **src/assets/** folder.</p>

 ### Layout Components
 Main layout is the template of the **App.vue**, it is divided into a couple of child components such as topbar, menu and footer.
 Here is template of the
 **App.vue** component that implements the logic such as menu state, layout modes and so on.